simonecorsi/awesome/README.md

 *   [wojtekmaj/react-pdf](https://github.com/wojtekmaj/react-pdf) - Display PDFs in your React app as easily as if they were images.

-*   [styled-components/styled-components](https://github.com/styled-components/styled-components) - Visual primitives for the component age.
-Use the best bits of ES6 and CSS to style your apps without stress 💅
+*   [styled-components/styled-components](https://github.com/styled-components/styled-components) - Fast, expressive styling for React.
+Server components, client components, streaming SSR, React Native—one API.

 *   [gilbarbara/react-joyride](https://github.com/gilbarbara/react-joyride) - Create guided tours in your apps